grantjo78/TanzuOnAzure/2.0_Bootstrap_Virtual_Machine/README.md

 The bootstrap virtual machine that I utilised for the deploy of the TKG cluster was the market place Ubuntu 22.04 LTS image.
-Once deployed I performed the following steps to prepare the virtual machine for the TKG deployment.
+Once deployed, I performed the following steps to prepare the virtual machine for the TKG deployment.

 - Installation of Azure CLI
 - Installation of Docker Engine